actionml/docs.actionml.com/ur_version_log.md

 ## Roadmap

-PIO-0.11.0 supports use of Elasticsearch 5.x, Spark 2.x, and Scala 2.11.
+PIO-0.12.0 supports use of Elasticsearch 5.x, Spark 2.x, and Scala 2.11.
 The UR can be compiled for all these except ES 5.x by changing the `build.sbt` file.
 In a minor release we will provide alternative `build.sbt` files as examples of how to do this.
 ES 5 support is nearly ready in a PR and will be incorporated as soon as it is ready.
 ES 5 uses the REST API exclusively and so will support authentication and certain ES as a service hosts.
 It also has some significant performance improvements.

 ## v0.6.0

+This is the last version that will support PredictionIO 0.11.0, Elasticsearch 1.7.6, and Scala 2.10.
+Bug fixes may be added to this branch where needed but it will be left in the "UR v0.6.0"
 This is a major upgrade release with several new features.
 Backward compatibility with 0.5.0 is maintained. **Note**: We no longer have a default `engine.json` file so you will need to copy `engine.json.template` to `engine.json` and edit it to fit your data.
 See the [Universal Recommender Configuration](http://actionml.com/docs/ur_config) docs.

  - **Performance**: Nearly a 40% speedup for most model calculation, and a new tuning parameter that can yield further speed improvements by filtering out unused or less useful data from model building.
 See `minEventsPerUser` in the UR configuration docs.